TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 <Add illustration here>

-Tyk Pump and Tyk Dashboard needs to be configured to identify the following:
+Subsequently, it is possible to configure Tyk Pump and Tyk Dashboard to write/read from a variety of data storage layers by providing the following information:
 - The type of data storage layer.
 - The corresponding database engine.
 - The database connection string.